 Ice cream maker

-I love making homemade ice cream!
+I love making homemade ice cream in this Ice Cream Maker!
 It is so fun to mix candies and flavors together.
 Even better if you can make it with RAW milk and cream!
-I have this one.

 Ok, so I know this is the latest craze, but I love it.
 I don’t have the instant pot brand, but I got this Power Cooker for Christmas and it has revolutionized my cooking.
 I will be talking about this in it’s own post next week, so I won’t go into detail here.

 This one is a definitely a luxury, but my family loves it.
 This popcorn popper is a hit at family game night or movie night.
 Last year my attempt to grow popcorn failed, but this year I will be trying it again.
 Air popped popcorn is healthier than microwave, so this is a great option for us.
-I have this one here.
+I have this one Popcorn Machine.
 It pops great, but overheats after several rounds without a break.
-If this one goes out on us, we might try this one instead.
+If this one goes out on us, we might try this Popcorn Machine instead.

 And like everyone else, I have a wish list for other small appliances for the kitchen.
 These appliances would make my life SO MUCH EASIER.
 I know hard core homesteaders are into doing without on these kinds of things, but I figure if I can get more quality stuff done in less time and money, why not?